Special relationships: Keeping pistol shrimps and gobies

 79a5fe83-6852-424d-bd99-6778635e8d46

-Dave Wolfenden on a partnership sealed purely by mutual benefit between pistol shrimps and gobies — and how you can set up your marine tank to foster that special relationship.
+Dave Wolfenden explores a partnership sealed purely by mutual benefit between pistol shrimps and gobies.
+Learn how you can set up your marine tank to foster that special relationship.

 For those of a scientific persuasion, it’s generally frowned on to assign human behaviour to animals.
 However, when watching the shrimp gobies and their little crustacean partners, it’s difficult not to!

-Anyone who’s kept them in an aquarium or seen them in the wild will know what I mean.
-The slightly neurotic, ultra-clingy shrimp keeps in constant tactile contact with the goby — which often has a slightly exasperated demeanour.
+If you have kept them in an aquarium or seen them in the wild, you will understand what I mean.
+The slightly neurotic, ultra-clingy shrimp keep in constant tactile contact with the goby.
+The gobies often appear somewhat fed up with this constant attention.

-It suggests a somewhat dysfunctional relationship.
-However, it’s a highly effective partnership, being found in more than 100 species of goby — and it’s possible to replicate such a fascinating relationship in your aquarium.
+It suggests a somewhat dysfunctional relationship, however, it’s a highly effective.
+More than 100 species of goby show this symbiosis.
+Luckily, it’s possible to replicate such a fascinating symbiotic relationship in your marine aquarium.

-Several pistol or 'snapping' shrimps of the genus Alpheus associate with gobies, primarily in the Indo-Pacific in areas of sand and rubble in relatively shallow water of the coral reef.
+Several pistol or 'snapping' shrimps of the genus Alpheus associate with gobies.
+Primarily you can find them in the Indo-Pacific amongst areas of sand and rubble.
+These shrimp generally inhabit relatively shallow waters of the coral reef.

 The shrimp has notoriously poor eyesight, but is good at constructing and maintaining a burrow.
-In fact, it may be obsessed with it, constantly shifting rubble and debris from which it is made to keep the entrance clear.
+In fact, Alpheus shrimp seem obsessed with it.
+They constantly shift rubble and debris to keep the entrance clear.

-The goby, meanwhile, has particularly good vision, but is less adept at creating burrows which, of course, offer valuable protection on the reef.
+The goby, meanwhile, has particularly good vision.
+But they are less adept at creating burrows which, of course, offer valuable protection on the reef.

-In an evolutionary masterstroke, both shrimp and goby have evolved an alliance which utilises the strengths of each — or makes each one’s weaknesses less of a hindrance, depending how you look at it.
+In an evolutionary masterstroke, both shrimp and goby have evolved an alliance which utilises the strengths of each.
+Or perhaps makes each one’s weaknesses less of a hindrance, depending how you look at it.

 In return for 'lodgings', the goby acts as a sentinel to the shrimp.
 The pair use tactile communication virtually constantly.

-The shrimp maintains contact with the goby, courtesy of its long, highly sensitive antennae, while the goby primarily uses subtle movements of its tail to warn the shrimp if danger is imminent.
+The goby primarily uses subtle movements of its tail to warn the shrimp if danger is imminent.
+The shrimp maintains contact with the goby, courtesy of its long sensitive antennae, ensuring it doesn't miss a signal.

 Often pairs of gobies or pistol shrimps will inhabit the same burrow.
-The animals tend to be diurnal — daytime active — and the shrimp will often seal the entrance to the burrow at night to shut out predators.
+The animals tend to be diurnal and the shrimp will often seal the entrance to the burrow at night to shut out predators.

 This is a truly mutualistic example of symbiosis – meaning both partners benefit from the deal.
 In fact it appears to be, for many goby species, an obligate relationship on the reef.
-In other words, they have to exist in partnership with their respective shrimp(s) due to their vulnerability to predation.
+Meaning they have to exist in partnership with their respective shrimp(s) due to their vulnerability to predation.
 Many species of shrimp goby are always with their crustacean 'landlord'.

-A study undertaken last year by Californian researchers revealed, through DNA analysis techniques, that the shrimp-goby partnership has twice evolved independently, involving different major groups of goby during each evolutionary event.
+A study undertaken by Californian researchers revealed that the shrimp-goby partnership has twice evolved independently.
+Each event involving different major groups of goby.

-Despite the intimate association between the shrimp and their feisty fishy lodgers on the reef, you can maintain the gobies on their own in the aquarium, providing they have suitable nooks and crannies to hide in.
+Despite the association between the shrimp and their feisty fishy lodgers, you can keep the gobies on their own in the aquarium.
+Just make sure you include plenty of suitable nooks and crannies to hide in.

-You’ll need to correctly identify the species of both shrimp and goby if a successful interspecific partnership is to be forged.
-Sometimes matched pairs are offered and these can be a decent bet, otherwise, research carefully!
+You’ll first need to correctly identify the species of both shrimp and goby to get a successful partnership.
+You may find pairs of gobies and shrimps in your local fish shop's tanks, and these can be a decent bet.
+But otherwise, research carefully before buying your choice of species.

-Both shrimp and goby should be kept in an appropriately furnished aquarium.
-Plenty of suitable substrate is vital for burrowing and overall a reef system is perfect, but there’s no reason why a dedicated system couldn’t be established specifically for this purpose.
+Both shrimp and gobies require an appropriately furnished fish tank.
+Plenty of suitable substrate is vital for burrowing and overall a reef system is perfect.
+But , equally, you could set up a dedicated system specifically to house a shrimp goby pair.

-If housing a shrimp-goby partnership as part of an established system, ensure that tank mates are peaceful, as aggressive or even some semi-aggressive species will harass the goby and potentially out-compete it in the hunt for food.
+If housing both a shrimp and goby as part of an established system, ensure that tank mates are peaceful.
+Aggressive or even some semi-aggressive species will harass the goby.
+They may even out-compete it in the hunt for food.

 Otherwise, feeding for both shrimp and goby is straightforward.

 The goby will accept a wide range of live, fresh and prepared feeds.
-Frozen Mysis, Artemia and flake foods are usually eagerly accepted and feed at least twice a day.
+They will readily accept frozen mysis, Artemia and prepared foods.
+Feed them at least twice a day with a variety of options.
 The shrimp tend to be scavengers, so will happily pick at any leftovers.

-The gobies, despite their diminutive size, tend to be territorial with conspecifics and even other members of the same genus.
+The gobies, despite their diminutive size, tend to be territorial with conspecifics.
+In fact this extends out to other members of the same genus.
 Limit stocking to just one goby and shrimp pair per aquarium, unless you have several hundred litres available.

-The shrimp will need to have a substrate of some 10cm/4” in which to maintain its burrow and fine sand simply won’t cut it as this structure will readily collapse.
+The shrimp will need to have a substrate of some 10cm/4” in which to maintain its burrow.
+Providing only fine sand simply won’t cut it as this structure will readily collapse.
 The shrimp are good at building burrows, but not that good!

-Some fine sand is OK, but this needs to be mixed with various other coarser materials to allow a stable burrow to be built.
+Using some fine sand is OK, but mix this with various other coarser materials.
+This will allow a stable burrow to be built.
 Pieces of shell and coarse coral chips mixed in with the substrate are ideal.

 Why not take out your frustrations on some small pieces of live rock with a hammer?
-As well as being therapeutic, this can create instant rubble pieces which your shrimp will love.
+As well as having therapeutic benefits, this can create instant rubble pieces which your shrimp will love.

-Both goby and shrimp need careful acclimatisation and may be quite shy for several days after being introduced, but disease issues should be rare.
+Both the goby and shrimp need careful acclimatisation.
+Being quite shy for several days.

-Keep water quality as good as possible, as it’s best to avoid having carrying out any disease treatments.
-The little gobies can be sensitive to many medications, so your mantra really needs to be ‘prevention is better than cure’.
+Keep water quality as good as possible, as it’s best to avoid having to carry out any disease treatments.
+The little gobies can be sensitive to many medications, so ‘prevention is better than cure’ is a sensible approach.

 Poppers are muted with gobies